RoyceTheBiker/STFjord/README.md

 [![Testing the token](https://cdn.silicontao.com/RockyLinuxWebmail/doctl_token_sm.png)](https://cdn.silicontao.com/RockyLinuxWebmail/doctl_token.png)

+### Terraform

+Terraform is the program this project uses to build infrastructure as code.

+A DigitalOcean token is required to run Terraform.
+The Terraform API needs to perform actions in the cloud provider API as an authorized administrator.

+### jQ

+The ''jq'' command line program is used by these scripts to read JSON files.

 ## Helpful Links

 [How To Use Terraform with DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-terraform-with-digitalocean)
 [DO Images](https://docs.digitalocean.com/products/droplets/details/images/)

 [DO Images API](https://docs.digitalocean.com/reference/api/digitalocean/#tag/GradientAI-Platform/operation/genai_get_workspace)
 [DO Regions](https://docs.digitalocean.com/platform/regional-availability/)

 [Choosing a Droplet size](https://docs.digitalocean.com/products/droplets/concepts/choosing-a-plan/)